Create your Azure IoT Central Application

 To learn more, see Azure Active Directory.

 An Azure subscription enables you to create instances of Azure services.
-Microsoft IoT Central automatically finds all the Azure Subscriptions you have access to, and displays them in a dropdown on the Create Application page.
-Choose an Azure subscription to create a new Microsoft IoT Central Application.
+Azure IoT Central automatically finds all the Azure Subscriptions you have access to, and displays them in a dropdown on the Create Application page.
+Choose an Azure subscription to create a new Azure IoT Central Application.

 If you don’t have an Azure subscription, you can create one on this page.
 After you create the Azure subscription, navigate back to the Create Application page.
 Your new subscription appears in the Azure Subscription drop-down.